Default Font Size Icon

 Natural Resources DTA Pathway

-This pathway, called an Associate of Applied Science Direct Transfer Agreement (AAS-DTA), is designed specifically to transfer with junior standing to universities in Washington state.
+This pathway, called an Associate of Arts and Sciences Direct Transfer Agreement (AAS-DTA), is designed specifically to transfer with junior standing to universities in Washington state.
 It fulfills most, if not all, general education requirements at accepting institutions, making it a popular choice for students planning to transfer to a university or those not interested in directly entering the forestry field.
 Students who complete this pathway will have the knowledge, skills, and abilities that are foundational to the study of natural resources including areas of biology, ecology, mathematics, and communication.
 Graduates are prepared for entry-level work in natural resources or to transfer with junior-level standing to a university.
 Students interested in this option should contact the AAS-DTA Natural Resources advisor for more information.

 Core program courses may have prerequisite requirements.
 English and mathematics courses require qualifying assessment scores or acceptable preparatory coursework in these subjects.
 See course descriptions for details.
 Students interested in either pathway should work closely with the program adviser on course selection and sequencing.